Jennifer O'Neil

 Biography

-Her research program focuses on improving access to effective physiotherapy interventions.
-Using technology, her doctorate thesis targeted the implementation of intensive home-based telerehabilitation programs for people living with a moderate or severe traumatic brain injury.
-She has done work in capacity building and telerehabilitation implementation across Canada, including implementing a telehealth fall prevention program for francophone communities living in minority situations.
-From a global health perspective, using person-centered and mixed-method approaches, Jennifer aims to improve health equity and access to rehabilitation services.
+Jennifer O’Neil is a physiotherapist and assistant professor in the physiotherapy program of the School of Rehabilitation Sciences at the University of Ottawa.
+Her research program focuses on improving access to effective rehabilitation interventions with innovative service delivery methods.
+Using technology, her doctoral thesis examined the implementation of intensive home-based telerehabilitation programs for people living with a moderate or severe traumatic brain injury.
+Since then, she has investigated the implementation of a telehealth fall prevention program for francophone communities living in minority situations across Canada (Marche vers le futur).
+She guided an international participatory research planning project in Uganda and continues to explore the use of telerehabilitation for people living with neurological conditions in Canada and abroad.
+From a global health perspective, using participatory approaches and mixed methodology, Professor O’Neil aims to improve health equity and access to rehabilitation services globally.

 Research interests

-• Global health, Health Equity and Access to rehabilitation services
+• Global health, health equity and access to rehabilitation services

 • Clinical implementation and knowledge mobilization